Mike11199/unreal-project-slash/README.md

-# unreal-project-slash
+# C++ Unreal Engine Project - Slash

-- Working on an unreal project for fun on weekends to take a break from full-stack work and improve my C++.
+- Working on an Unreal Engine project for fun on the weekends to take a break from full-stack work and improve my C++.
+Interests are in full-stack development, not necessarily game dev, but might be a fun hobby on the side.
 - Folling Udemy course - Unreal Engine 5 C++ The Ultimate Game Developer Course.